Pendulum 3D¶

 Integrator¶

--section in the above configuration file
+The integrator-section in the above configuration file

 defines the integration scheme to be used.